 We fight for our health everyday in ways that most people don’t understand.

-For those of us battling chronic pain, its the little things that most people take for granted that makes us strong.
+For those of us battling chronic pain, it’s the little things that most people take for granted that make us strong.
 The effort to get moving.
 To get out of bed in the morning, even when it would be easier to stay there.
 Our determination to keep going when our whole body is crying out enough.
-The smiles we paint onto our faces which mask the tears of pain and frustration.
+The smiles we paint onto our faces mask the tears of pain and frustration.

 Our abilities to resist the temptation to punch the doctor.
 You know the one, who tells us that we need to pull ourselves together and snap out of it.
 It’s the way that we hide our disappointment and sadness when friends and loved ones give us a wide berth for saying “no” one too many times.
 The relentless march to look normal when we are feeling anything but.
 It’s the keeping, keeping on when we are so exhausted we just want it all to stop.

 The days when the last thing we want to do is be the victim, but our pain and fatigue overwhelms us anyway.